FudaWiki/fudawiki-files/hanafuda/video-games/gba/isseki-hacchou-kore-1-pon-de-8-shurui.md

 * The Sake Cup counts only as an Animal card, never as a Chaff card.
 * There aren't any score multiplier rules
-* By default, there is a Dealer's Priviledge rule (*oyaken*), where the dealer wins 3 points in case of a tie.
+* By default, there is a Dealer's Privilege rule (*oyaken*), where the dealer wins 3 points in case of a tie.
 There is an option to turn it off.
 * There are game options for turning off Viewing yaku and Rainy 4 Brights.
 * The game uses cumulative scoring (not zero-sum)